 - Small bowl of water

 Masked Easter Eggs

 Achieve perfect lines by using thin strips of washi tape around the egg to create a masking technique.
 First, determine your desired pattern.
 This technique is especially useful for geometric or striped egg designs.
 Once your design is mapped out using the crafting tape, fill in the spaces between the taped lines with markers or paint.
-Try using a combination of metallic markers and bold black markers to create unique designs.
+Try using a combination of Color Lustre Metallic Brush Markers and the Ink Works Markers to create unique designs.
 This easy DIY project will be sure to delight this season!

 Masked Easter Egg Supplies

 Other Products Needed: